Varna, Bulgaria: Thracians

-Celts started populating the region after their invasion of the Balkan peninsula in 280 BC.
-All over northeast Bulgaria and even near Odessos were found a significant number of bronze items with Celtic ornaments and typical weapons, all quickly adopted by Thracians.
-Arkovna, 80 km near Odessos, was probably the permanent capital of Celts' last king Kavar (270/260–216/210 BC).
+The Celts started populating the region after they invaded the Balkan peninsula in 280 BC.
+Throughout northeast Bulgaria and even near Odessos, a significant number of bronze items with Celtic ornaments and typical weapons were discovered, all quickly adopted by Thracians.
+Arkovna, 80 km near Odessos, was probably the permanent capital of the Celts' last king Kavar (270/260–216/210 BC).
 Probably after the downfall of his kingdom, Celts blended with the greatly numbered Thracians in the country.

 Between the 2nd–1st c.
-BC in present Dobrudja land between Dyonissopolis (Balchik) and Odessos were created many small Scythian states.
-Their "kings" minted their coins in mints located in cities on the west Black Sea coast, including Odessos.
+BC in the present Dobrudja land, between Dyonissopolis (Balchik) and Odessos, many small Scythian states were established.
+Their "kings" minted their coins in mints located in cities on the western Black Sea coast, including Odessos.

 The Thracians in northeast Thrace seem to be underdeveloped compared to their counterparts in South Thrace.
-The people lived in two types of settlements: non-fortified, located in fertile lands near water sources and stone-built fortresses in hard to reach mountain environment, where were usually located the kings' residences.
-Thracians engaged in farming, wood processing, hunting and fishing.
+The people lived in two types of settlements: non-fortified, located in fertile lands near water sources, and stone-built fortresses in a hard-to-reach mountain environment, where the kings' residences were usually located.
+Thracians engaged in farming, wood processing, hunting, and fishing.
 Among their art crafts is metal processing—especially weapons, excelling processing of bronze, making of bracelets, rings, Thracian type of fibulas, horse ornaments, arrowheads.
 Local goldsmiths used gold and silver to produce typical Thracian plate armour, ceremonial ornaments for the horses of the kings and the aristocracy, as well as valuable pateras and ritons.

 Despite ethnic diversity, numerous internal and external conflicts, and cultural differences, the populations of northeastern Bulgaria and the cities along the seashore have demonstrated stable tolerance to each other.
 Conservatism is easily noticed in ceramic items and in religion.
 The highest deity of all was the Thracian horseman, who had different names and functions in different places.
-Water-related deities were honoured as well, such as The Three Graces or the water Nymphs and Zalmoxis by the Getae.
+Water-related deities were honoured as well, such as the Three Graces or the water Nymphs and Zalmoxis by the Getae.

 During the centuries, especially by the end of the Hellenistic period (2nd–1st c.
-BC), Thracians adopted the more elaborated Hellenistic culture, thus acting as an intermediate for the continental Thracians.
+BC), Thracians adopted the more elaborate Hellenistic culture, thus acting as an intermediate for the continental Thracians.